What is an epiretinal membrane?

 Epiretinal membranes can be treated with a type of surgery known as vitrectomy.
 Vitrectomy is a procedure that treats eye conditions related to the retina, macula and vitreous humour.

-What are the benefits of vitrectomy surgery?
+What are the benefits of vitrectomy surgery for my epiretinal membrane?

 What happens during vitrectomy surgery?